Monthly Archives from March 2006

 How It Wafts

-Le Muguet by Guerlain immediately appears to be a stylized yet natural-smelling muguet.The stylization effect rests on both exaggerated traits and added-on ones.
-There is an enhanced indolic accord of honeyed lilac and muguet mingling with softer green and white floral notes and more angular, sharper leather and nail-polish notes surfacing from the base then overtaking the stage.
-This "violence" or tempest, in a bottle, soon recedes while the underlying, heavier floral notes remain of a raw, raspy, bold nature...
+Le Muguet by Guerlain appears to be a stylized yet natural-smelling muguet.The stylization effect rests upon both exaggerated traits and invented ones.
+There is an enhanced indolic accord of honeyed lilac and muguet mingling with softer green and white floral notes, but also more angular, sharper leather and nail-polish notes surfacing from the base then overtaking the stage.
+This tempest in a bottle soon abates while the underlying, heavier floral notes remain of a raw, raspy and bold nature.
+One can catch a more impolite facet of muguet but rather fleetingly.

-One can catch that more impolite facet of muguet, but rather fleetingly, when it is exhaling more powerfully before dying.
-In Guerlain Muguet, a stylization effect is created through the significant showcasing of a moment that one in everyday life might not have even noticed or only for a brief moment.
+In Guerlain Muguet, a stylization effect is created through the significant showcasing of an olfactory moment that you might have noticed only for a brief moment.

-The whole of the composition is also blanketed by a creamy-white cashmere-like texture punctuated by lemon-scented dots, an added-on facet and a sensation evocative of chinchilla, angora, all things fluffy and white.
-This reference to a snowy-white impression is not completely arbitrary to my nose as muguet in its natural state offers a pure and icy-cold freshness, as expounded upon previously.
-The base of the perfume is creamy, white and animalic/indolic at the same time, without being powdery at all.
-Muguet by Guerlain is more like a crème de muguet than a crystal clear fountain as the old Diorissimo used to be.
+The whole of the composition is blanketed by a creamy-white cashmere-like texture punctuated by lemon-scented dots an added-on facet and a sensation evocative of chinchilla, angora, things fluffy and white.
+This reference to a snowy-white impression is not completely arbitrary to my nose as muguet in its natural state offers a pure and icy-cold freshness, as I underlined previously.
+The base of the perfume is creamy, white but also animalic/indolic at the same time.

 A clearer, more head-note-like greener, more dewy muguet accord emerges from the folds of whiteness after a while.
-Thanks to its modern perfumery persona the base of the scent is lifted by lighter, spring-like notes, anew, instead of sinking down for good.
-The muguet becomes all-natural smelling after having taken a detour through cloth material and subliminal gustatory textures, especially in its sillage effect, further away from the skin.
+Thanks to its modern-perfume persona, the base of the scent is lifted by lighter, spring-like notes anew instead of sinking down for good.
+The muguet becomes all-natural smelling after having taken a detour through clothing material and subliminal gustatory textures especially in its sillage effect, further away from the skin.
 It just smells of fresh muguet, like a green, dewy aura.

-Muguet Eau de Toilette by Guerlain is all in all delightful, especially when it releases its lily-of-the-valley soul in full.
+Muguet Eau de Toilette by Guerlain is all in all delightful, especially when it releases its lily-of-the-valley spirit fully.
 It is also a very expensive little thing.
 A 60 ml bottle is priced at 250 Euros.
-But you also pay for the privilege of obtaining a very-limited edition perfume issued at only 785 copies.
+You also pay for the privilege of obtaining a very-limited edition perfume issued at only 785 copies.
 It is first and foremost a collector's item.

-One can see a potential tension arising between the tastes of lovers of the modest lily of the valley scent and the luxurious Guerlain staging of Muguet.
-Yet, if you remember that Dior made muguet a sign of haute-couture luxury and that Diorissimo was a symbol of elegance for decades, then through this thread of cultural symbols, perhaps the scent of muguet can be convincingly construed as exclusive.
-Certainly the spiritual lightness of lily of the valley note which has deserted somewhat the new Diorissimo, can still be felt here, but as if covered up in part by a warm white fur stole, à la Guerlain.
+One can see a potential tension arising between the tastes of lovers of the modest lily of the valley scent and the luxurious, theatrical Guerlain staging of Muguet.
+Yet if you remember that Christian Dior made muguet a sign of haute-couture luxury and that his perfume Diorissimo was a symbol of elegance for decades, then through this thread of cultural symbols perhaps the scent of muguet can be convincingly construed as exclusive.
+Certainly the spiritual lightness of lily of the valley note which has deserted somewhat the new Diorissimo can still be felt here but as if covered up in part by a warm white fur stole, à la Guerlain, a house known for their championing of rich perfumery textures.

 Notes listed are: bergamot, lilac, muguet, jasmine, rose.